 VPNSecure looks good on paper, but does it deliver?
 Finding a VPN that performs well in all fields isn’t an easy task.

-Founded back in 2010 in Sydney, NSW, I found VPN Secure offers solid security features with a seemingly airtight no-log policy.
+Founded back in 2010 in Sydney, NSW, VPN Secure offers solid security features with a seemingly airtight no-log policy.

 According to its customer support, it should even work in China.
-However, I was a little discouraged to find out it falls under the Australian jurisdiction, a member of the 5 Eyes Alliance, so I’m not sure if its “No Logging, ever!” slogan lives up to its claims.
+However, it falls under the Australian jurisdiction, a member of the 5 Eyes Alliance, so I’m not sure if its “No Logging, ever!” slogan lives up to its claims.

-With servers spanning across a little more than 40 countries, it’s not a surprise I couldn’t access most of the streaming sites I tested.
+With servers spanning across a little more than 40 countries, it’s not a surprise we couldn’t get it to work with most of the streaming sites we tried.
 But as confirmed by its support, streaming isn’t its primary focus in the first place.

-It accepts many payment options and platforms, but I found it surprising that it offers no free trial, only a 7-day trial for which you need to pay $1.
+It accepts many payment options and platforms, but instead of a free trial, it offers a short 7-day trial for which you need to pay $1.

 Try VPNSecure Today!